arief25ramadhan/traffic-sign-classifier/README.md

 I used the pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is 34799
+* The size of the training set is 34799
 * The size of the validation set is 4410
-* The size of test set is 12630
+* The size of the test set is 12630
 * The shape of a traffic sign image is (32, 32, 3)
 * The number of unique classes/labels in the data set is 43

 ### 2.2.
 Data Visualization and Exploration

-Here is an exploratory visualization of the data set.
+After loading the data, we visualize some examples from the set to get a sense of our data.
+Figure 1 displays the images contained in our dataset.

 ![alt text][https://github.com/arief25ramadhan/traffic-sign-classifier/blob/main/report_images/signs.png]

-It is a bar chart showing how the data looks like.
+We then look at the data's class distribution.
+Figure 2 is a bar chart showing the frequency of each class.

 ![alt text][https://github.com/arief25ramadhan/traffic-sign-classifier/blob/main/report_images/class_occurence.png]